gulfiliz/gulfiliz.github.io/_posts/2025-08-09-dostoevsky.md

 The order to fire was not given.

-The execution was a staged performance — a psychological torture ordered by Tsar Nicholas I.
+The execution was a staged performance, a psychological torture ordered by Tsar Nicholas I.
 A last-minute reprieve was read aloud.
 One of the men beside Dostoevsky went permanently insane.